Is Chicken Really Cheaper Than Paneer? (2026 India Price + Protein Breakdown)

 Is chicken cheaper than paneer per gram of protein?

 Yes — chicken breast (₹220–280/kg) delivers more protein per rupee than market-bought paneer (₹320–440/kg).
 However, homemade paneer is comparable to chicken on cost per gram of protein, because making paneer at home reduces the cost by 50–60%.
+The common assumption that paneer is always cheaper is only true for homemade paneer, not branded varieties.

 How much paneer per day for muscle building?